HVR88/MBMS_PLUS/README.md

 Only `.env` is user-maintained.
 The stack refreshes managed files (admin scripts, compose template, and defaults) automatically when you update.

+> [!TIP]
+>
+> When deploying from a terminal, use _screen_ or _tmux_ so the compose process can continue running if your session drops (closing the window, computer goes to sleep, etc.)

 ### 4. Download containers, build DB & startup (!)
 This takes 2-4 hours